nguyendinhtai1997/serenity-web-testing/README.md

 ## Executing the tests
-To run the sample project, you can either just run the `CucumberTestSuite` test runner class, or run either `mvn verify` or `gradle test` from the command line.
+To run the sample project, you can either just run the `runner.CucumberTestSuite` test runner class, or run either `mvn verify` or `gradle test` from the command line.

 By default, the tests will run using Chrome.
 You can run them in Firefox by overriding the `driver` system property, e.g.
 ```json